TriplyDB/Documentation/docs/ratt-transform/index.md

 ### Custom functions

-If we want to extract a string value from the source data, we can write a custom function which can be used with `mw.when` . `mw.when` can receive two parameters: string(a key value) or a function.
+If we want to extract a string value from the source data, we can write a custom function which can be used with `when` . `when` can receive two parameters: string(a key value) or a function.
-If `mw.when` receives a string, it checks whether it is empty or not.
+If `when` receives a string, it checks whether it is empty or not.
 But in case of a custom method specific instructions are required.
 For example,

 ```ts
 (ctx) => ctx.isNotEmpty('foo') && ctx.getString('foo') === 'foo’